 You need to give people a reason to click, call, or email you.

 Something that gets them reaching for their phones and wanting to do business, something that excites them and gives them a feeling that they need to do something right away.

 The first option most people in business think of doing is giving a discount.
 But there’s a big problem with discounts – it carves a great lump out of your profit because you still have all the cost for delivering the service.

-But there is a better way – if you can offer something of value to your clients that doesn’t have a big cost attached to it, then you win and your customers win.
+But there is a better way – if you can offer something of value to your clients that don’t have a big cost attached, then you win and your customers win.

 And here’s an offer for you – if you are a UK based business, send me a copy of your marketing and I’ll do you a FREE critique of it, using my own 9-point checklist I will give you feedback about where your marketing can be improved…